Vocabulary: Looking for a Job

 Skills

-Your skills are your abilities to do something well thanks to your education and work experience.
+Your skills are your abilities to do things well, developed through your education and work experience.

-- They are looking for a candidate with good communication and organizational skills, as well as knowledge of two foreign languages.
+- They are looking for a candidate with good communication and organisational skills, as well as knowledge of two foreign languages.

 Starting salary